Novaarcoid0/Novaarcoid0/README.md

 * how to orgaize notes or categorize them
 * how to add code files
 * i do coding in scratch...
+* NOTE: this is a line i added from my local machine

 <!--
 **Novaarcoid0/Novaarcoid0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.